 Development may take vehicular access from lower order streets or rear lanes, however buildings must address the primary street frontage, providing entrances and windows oriented to the street.

 Development in Precinct 2 will:

-- " provide anticipated net residential densities between 30-100 dwellings per hectare24 and create a diversity of housing types including small lot detached and terrace style development including dual occupancy up to medium and high density multiple dwelling apartments - " establish building heights of generally between 2 and 10 storeys which are compatible with surrounding development, with higher density and taller buildings promoted closer to the intersection of 'Main Street' and Hospital Boulevard that taper down towards the eastern boundary to ensure an appropriate interface with existing low density residential development in proximity to this side of the precinct25 - " establish a relationship with Hospital Boulevard and 'Main Street' that reinforces the amenity from and connection to the main park - " establish a defined built frontage along Hospital Boulevard that reinforces the role of this street and connection to 'Main Street'
+- " provide anticipated net residential densities between 30-100 dwellings per hectare25 and create a diversity of housing types including small lot detached and terrace style development including dual occupancy up to medium and high density multiple dwelling apartments - " establish building heights of generally between 2 and 10 storeys which are compatible with surrounding development, with higher density and taller buildings promoted closer to the intersection of 'Main Street' and Hospital Boulevard that taper down towards the eastern boundary to ensure an appropriate interface with existing low density residential development in proximity to this side of the precinct26 - establish a relationship with Hospital Boulevard and 'Main Street' that reinforces the amenity from and connection to the main park - " establish a defined built frontage along Hospital Boulevard that reinforces the role of this street and connection to 'Main Street' - 25 Site densities may be higher and will be determined on a site by site basis. - 26 Refer to CGC Gold Coast Rapid Transit Corridor Study August 2011 for guidance on suggested design considerations.

-- " establish a relationship with the mixed use node along Hospital Boulevard, extending from the intersection of 'Main Street' - " ensure residential buildings fronting Hospital Boulevard and 'Main Street' are oriented to the street to complement development on the adjacent side of the road - " support opportunities for connections into adjoining areas as identified in Map 2 - " have regard to and protect endangered regional ecosystems within and adjoining the PDA and utilise appropriate mitigation measures.
+- " establish a relationship with the mixed use node along Hospital Boulevard, extending from the intersection of 'Main Street' - " allow non-residential uses to locate along Smith Street where it can be demonstrated that the scale and nature of such uses do not adversely impact on adjacent residential amenity - " provide for appropriate visual or landscape buffers along Smith Street to improve amenity for businesses and residents - " ensure residential buildings fronting Hospital Boulevard and 'Main Street' are oriented to the street to complement development on the adjacent side of the road - support opportunities for connections into adjoining areas as identified in Map - " have regard to and protect endangered regional ecosystems within and adjoining the PDA and utilise appropriate mitigation measures.